kekse1/noto-emoji-animation/README.md

 | **`gif`**       | -/-           | The old `GIF` format (`image/gif`); only 256 colors supported..                  |
 | **`json`**      | `lottie`      | A newer **vector** format (`application/json`), n1!                              |

-In the browser you'll automatically get relayed to the image/data itself; in the console the URL will only be printed out.
+In the browser you'll automatically get relayed to the image/data itself;
+in the console the link will just be shown.

 ## Copyright and License
 The Copyright is [(c) Sebastian Kucharczyk](COPYRIGHT.txt),